-Jurisdiction and applicability of act.
+Jurisdiction and Application

 Sec.
 102 (50 U.S.C. app. § 512).
 The SCRA applies everywhere in the United States, including the District of Columbia, and in any territory "subject to the jurisdiction of" the United States.
-It applies to any civil judicial or administrative proceeding in any court or agency in any jurisdiction subject to the act.
-However, it does not apply to criminal proceedings.
+It applies to any civil judicial or administrative